jpgough/jpgough.github.io/_posts/2019-05-30-jalba-advocate.md

 Community engagement is a core attribute required of advocates.
 Though it is interesting that the community is also somewhat self advocating through their members.
+[Simon Maple](https://twitter.com/sjmaple) is an example of someone who has consistently put the [London Java Community](https://twitter.com/ljcjug) on the global JUG map.

 #### Internal vs External Advocate